Misachka/Logo-Maker/README.md

 ## Description

-This project creats a simple svg logo using node.js
+This project creates a simple svg logo using node.js

 ## User Story